kluctl/www-kluctl.io/content/en/docs/kluctl/commands/controller-run.md

       --concurrency int                       Configures how many KluctlDeployments can be be reconciled concurrently. (default 4)
       --context string                        Override the context to use.
+      --controller-name string                The controller name used for metrics and logs. (default "kluctl-controller")
       --controller-namespace string           The namespace where the controller runs in. (default "kluctl-system") --default-service-account string        Default service account used for impersonation.
       --dry-run                               Run all deployments in dryRun=true mode.